Who Must Receive Notice

 In a proceeding for the appointment or substitution of a conservator of a protected person or person allegedly in need of protection, other than the appointment of a temporary conservator or temporary suspension of a conservator, notice of the hearing shall be given to each of the following: 1.
 The protected person or the person allegedly in need of protection if that person is fourteen years of age or older.
 2. The spouse, parents and adult children of the protected person or person allegedly in need of protection.

-A.R.S. § 14-5405(A)Anyone currently serving as a guardian, conservator, or caretaker must also receive notice, along with anyone who has previously filed a demand for notice with the court.
+A.R.S. § 14-5405(A)Anyone who has filed a demand for notice with the court must also be notified.

 How and When Notice Must Be Given